neoxia/apoyo/docs/vuepress/guide/std/error-handling.md

 # Error handling

-Apoyo provides functionalities to improve error handling, by providing an `Exception` class.
+Apoyo provides an `Exception` class to more easily extend the native `Error` class and improve error handling.

 ## Custom exceptions